A large range of bikes for disabled people means few should have to give up the idea of a two- or three-wheel commute.

-Whatever your disability, the chances are that there will be a bicycle you can ride.
+Whatever your disability, the chances are that there will be a cycle you can ride.
 More sophisticated (and lighter) special needs cycles are expensive, as they're not mass produced, but entry-level machines are available too (although bear in mind that there’s now no limit on the Cycle to Work scheme).
 There are lots of conventional cycles that will suit a disable rider too, with or without adaptations.

 The type of bike you will need will depend, of course, on your particular disability.